-If you unplug any appliance in your house, there's a 98 percent chance that the two flat prongs have holes in them.
+If you unplug any appliance in your house, there's a 98 percent chance that the two flat prongs on the electrical plug have holes in them.
 These holes are there for a reason.
 We'll explain why, but, first let's talk a bit about electrical plugs.

-- If you were to take apart an outlet and look at the contact wipers that the prongs slide into, you would find that they have bumps on them.
-These bumps fit into the holes so that the outlet can grip the plug's prongs more firmly.
-This detenting prevents the plug from slipping out of the socket due to the weight of the plug and cord.
-It also improves the contact between the plug and the outlet.
+- If you were to take apart an electrical outlet and look inside where the prongs slide into, you would see they have bumps on them.
+These bumps fit right into the holes on the prongs so that the outlet can grip the plug more firmly.
+This prevents the plug from being pulled out of the socket from the weight of the plug or cord.
+It also helps improves the contact between the plug and the outlet.

-- Electrical devices can be "factory-sealed" or "locked-out" by the manufacturer or owner using a plastic tie or a small padlock that runs through one or both of the prong holes.
-Construction projects or industrial safety requirements may require this type of sealing.
-For example, a manufacturer might apply a plastic band through the hole and attach it to a tag that says, "You must do blah blah blah before plugging in this device."
-The user cannot plug in the device without removing the tag, so the user is sure to see the instructions.
+- Some electrical devices also come "factory-sealed" or "locked-out" by the manufacturer with a plastic tie inserted through one or both of the prong holes.
+Construction projects or industrial safety requirements may call for this type of sealing.
+For example, a manufacturer might apply a plastic band through the hole and attach it to a tag that says, "You must do 'X' before plugging in this device."
+The user cannot plug in the device without removing the tag, so they are sure to see the instructions.

-- There also is a small savings in raw materials (metal) for the manufacturer of the actual plug prong.
-Every little bit helps!
+- There may also be a small savings in raw materials (metal) for the manufacturer of the actual plug prong.

 It has been reported that really old outlets used captive ball bearings and coil springs for the detent, but today it is done with a bump and springy copper contacts.